 Regularly remove the ash at the bottom of your Grill Bill kamado with an ashpook or ash drawer, this promotes airflow and the temperature is better controlled.
 Always leave a small layer of ash, this makes controlling the kamado easier.
 Only remove the ash tray when the kamado has cooled down completely.

 After barbecuing, always remove all food residues from the grill with a wire brush.

 Keep the side tables clean to avoid mildew.
 Lubricate occasionally with vegetable oil or furniture oil for outdoors, so they remain beautiful longer.
 If you like a bit of weathering then just cleaning it is enough.

 3. Fire box and ring

-After about 4 barbecues remove the firebox and fire ring and wipe the kamado clean, try to leave a small layer of ashes behind like in step 1.
+After 10/15 barbecues briefly remove the firebox and fire ring and wipe the kamado clean, try to leave a small layer of ash as in step 1.

 4. Clean burning

 If your Grill Bill kamado is really dirty, you can burn it clean; this works as follows:

 - Fill the kamado to the edge of the fire ring with charcoal and light your kamado